 Hot Water Outlet

-The hot water outlet valve is the pipe that heated water flows from.
+The hot water outlet valve is the pipe the heated water flows from.
 It leaves the water heater and is pumped through the home to wherever water is needed.

 Components Specific to Electric Tankless Hot Water Heaters